Marc-Gee/seedsigner/README.md

 ### Considerations:
 * Built for compatibility with Specter Desktop, Sparrow, and BlueWallet Vaults
 * Device takes up to 60 seconds to boot before menu appears (be patient!)
-* Always test your setup before transfering larger amounts of bitcoin (try testnet first!)
+* Always test your setup before transferring larger amounts of bitcoin (try Testnet first!)
 * Taproot not quite yet supported
 * Slightly rotating the screen clockwise or counter-clockwise should resolve lighting/glare issues
 * If you think SeedSigner adds value to the Bitcoin ecosystem, please help us spread the word! (tweets, pics, videos, etc.)